rozek/blockly-ai-playground/README.md

 experiment with AI and build your own AI agents using Blockly - even if you are a complete beginner! (also suitable for school lessons)

-**Build your own Copilot - with Blockly - the video will show you how well it can perform (even in comparison with professional competitors)!** (sorry for the bad quality: the video had to be created in a hurry)
+**Build your own Copilot - with Blockly - the video will show you how well it can perform (even in comparison with the original)!** (sorry for the bad quality: the video had to be created in a hurry)

 [![Backdrop Build Launch Video](https://i9.ytimg.com/vi_webp/_JJzPLHObiY/mq2.webp?sqp=CLjItrUG-oaymwEmCMACELQB8quKqQMa8AEB-AG-B4AC0AWKAgwIABABGHIgOShZMA8=&rs=AOn4CLDpDY5LvG-tqeqC6bC-s02gCwU2eQ)](https://www.youtube.com/watch?v=_JJzPLHObiY)